-- required to maintain the second general idea, namely a: - Minimal state: Thomas Sowell (A Conflict of Visions, 2002) notes how the New Right sees the main role of government as ensuring the operation of free economic markets, in terms of setting and maintaining basic 'rules of social order' (as I have noted, free markets are only seen to operate efficiently and successfully under conditions of personal security).
-The state, however, does not have a role to play in providing: - Welfare systems for the poor.
-This is because welfare is seen to; shield people from the consequences of their behaviour (an inability to compete in the market place because they have failed to gain the qualifications they need, for example); distort the workings of markets by providing a safety net for failure (the New Right, as I hope you have discovered, don't mince their words in this respect); create disincentives for those in work because a proportion of their income goes to support those who exist within a dependency culture (namely, the underclass).
+operation of free economic markets, in terms of setting and maintaining basic "rules of social order" (as we've noted, free markets are only seen to operate efficiently and successfully under conditions of personal security).
+The State, however, does not have a role to play in providing:

+Welfare systems for the poor.
+This is because welfare is seen to; shield people from the consequences of their behaviour (an inability to compete in the market place because they've failed to gain the qualifications they need, for example); distort the workings of markets by providing a safety net for failure (the New Right, as I hope you've discovered, don't mince their words in this respect); create disincentives for those in work because a proportion of their income goes to support those who exist within a dependency culture (namely, the underclass).